Determination of atomic number density in MEMS vapor cells via single-pass absorption spectroscopy (SPAS): Introduction

-Despite the utility of these approaches, single pass absorption spectroscopy remains one of the most attractive, yet simple and one of the most widely used techniques globally to characterize atomic vapor density in near-room-temperature applications \cite{Siddons2008}.
-By monitoring the attenuation of a resonant probe beam as it traverses the atomic vapor and applying the Beer–Lambert law, one can indirectly extract the number density \cite{HORVATIC2008210, Li:18}.
-Among various absorption-based techniques, Single-Pass Absorption Spectroscopy (SPAS) \cite{SPAS_ref} stands out for its simplicity and effectiveness in probing the atomic transitions.
-However, while SPAS has been extensively utilized to investigate spectral line shapes and transition strengths, its explicit application for direct and quantitative determination of atomic number density has not been systematically reported.

-In this work, we introduce an approach to determine the total number density of a dilute atomic vapor using a a multi-level master equation approach.
-We validate our approach by modeling the single pass absorption spectra of rubidium $D_2$ transitions, utilizing the multi-level master equation framework integrating Doppler broadening within the framework.
-This method efficiently incorporates the intrinsic differences between the two stable isotopes, \textsuperscript{85}Rb and \textsuperscript{87}Rb, enabling accurate and computationally tractable modeling of their spectroscopic signatures.
+In this work, we present a systematic, quantitatively validated framework for determining the atomic number density of a dilute atomic vapor using a multi-level master equation model.
+Our theoretical approach efficiently incorporates the intrinsic differences between the two stable isotopes, \textsuperscript{85}Rb and \textsuperscript{87}Rb, enabling accurate and computationally tractable modeling of their spectroscopic signatures.
 By treating both isotopes within a unified formalism, the model not only facilitates direct comparison with experimental data but also offers insights into the role of hyperfine structure, optical pumping, and relaxation mechanisms, such as transit-time broadening and finite laser linewidth.
-Importantly, our approach does not rely on conventional curve fitting of arbitrary parameters; instead, we incorporate all experimentally measured quantities, such as cell length, laser power, beam diameter, and temperature, into a theoretical model based on Lindblad formalism and extract the atomic number density as the only free parameter by matching the calculated absorption spectrum to the measured data.
-To the best of our knowledge, the work reported here represents the first measurement of the total number density of a dilute alkali vapor using single-pass absorption spectroscopy (SPAS) across a wide range of temperatures, laser beam powers, and different absorption lengths.
+The theoretical model is predominantly constrained by independently measured experimental parameters, including the cell length, laser power, beam diameter, and temperature, while the atomic number density is treated as the principal inferred quantity obtained by fitting the simulated absorption spectra with experimental absorption spectra.
+Although quantitative single-pass absorption spectroscopy has been extensively developed for conventional alkali vapor cells, its application to MEMS-scale (2 mm) vapor cells has remained comparatively less explored because conventional opacity-based zero-transmission calibration becomes impractical at such short optical path lengths.
+In this work, we employ a dark-current-based baseline normalization method that is well suited for low-optical-depth MEMS vapor cells and combine it with a unified multi-level master-equation model for quantitative atomic number density determination.
+The validity of the extracted number density is further established through internal cross-validation using two widely separated optical transitions (780 nm and 420 nm), as well as different vapor-cell lengths, temperatures, and probe power.\\